The CMO Series: The Ultimate CMO Board Package

 Putting a Bow On It

-While everyone has a different flavor of standard metrics that get reported to the CEO and Board, is to tell a story based on impactful insights rather than just regurgitate data, and do so in a scalable way.
+While everyone has a different flavor of standard metrics that get reported to the CEO and Board, the goal is to tell a story based on impactful insights rather than just regurgitate data, and do so in a scalable way.

 Reporting out to the CEO and Board on marketing’s impact to the organization need not be a painful experience in terms of gathering insights if you’ve got the right marketing performance management system in place that provides both a basic framework that CMOs can easily tell a story from and a single source of truth the entire company (from CFO, CEO to Head of Sales) can rally around.
 These two factors help preserve CMO sanity and reputation in the organization.
 For a “pocket” reference guide on the The Ultimate CMO Board Package click here.